An environment where children:

 Devoted to creating a balanced curriculum reflecting life skills, subject knowledge and social awareness.

 Why Qualified teachers matter

-- Skilled educators, child psychologists and pastoral carers in every classroom are essential for the holistic development or each individual.
+- Skilled educators, child-care experts and pastoral carers in every classroom are essential for the holistic development or each individual.

 - Fluent, experienced Assistants proficient in the teaching of Phonics are the perfect support for any classroom teacher.